Hyperware

 In order to extend the duration of a binding, the user has to make use of the

-function.
-But the kept preconditions are that the source binding should be expired (or be DEFAULT_REGISTRATION_NAMEHASH) and have non-zero balancefunction _transferRegistration( address _user, uint256 _lockEndTime, bytes32 _srcNamehash, bytes32 _dstNamehash, uint256 _maxAmount, uint256 _duration ) internal { Bind storage srcBind = _binds[_user][_srcNamehash]; if (_srcNamehash != DEFAULT_REGISTRATION_NAMEHASH && srcBind.endTime > block.timestamp) { revert SourceNotExpired(_srcNamehash, srcBind.endTime); } uint256 availableBalance = srcBind.amount; if (availableBalance == 0) revert InsufficientBindAmount(_srcNamehash, 0, _maxAmount);
+_transferRegistrationfunction.
+But the kept preconditions are that the source binding should be expired (or be DEFAULT_REGISTRATION_NAMEHASH) and have non-zero balancefunction _transferRegistration( address _user, uint256 _lockEndTime, bytes32 _srcNamehash, bytes32 _dstNamehash, uint256 _maxAmount, uint256 _duration ) internal { Bind storage srcBind = _binds[_user][_srcNamehash]; if (_srcNamehash != DEFAULT_REGISTRATION_NAMEHASH && srcBind.endTime > block.timestamp) { revert SourceNotExpired(_srcNamehash, srcBind.endTime); } uint256 availableBalance = srcBind.amount; if (availableBalance == 0) revert InsufficientBindAmount(_srcNamehash, 0, _maxAmount);This disallows extending the duration of a binding in case there are no other expired binding (or DEFAULT_REGISTRATION_NAMEHASH binding) with non-zero balance

 Recommendation